splunk/observability-workshop/content/en/s4r/6-apm/4-apm-service-breakdown.md

 {{% /notice %}}

 Using span tags to break down services is a very powerful feature.
-It allows you to see how your services are performing for different customers, different versions, different regions, etc. In this exercise, we have determined that `v350.10` of the **paymentservice** is causing problems for our customers.
+It allows you to see how your services are performing for different customers, different versions, different regions, etc. In this exercise, we have determined that `v350.10` of the **paymentservice** is causing problems for all our customers.

 Next, we need to drill down into a trace to see what is going on.